rsalmond/TIL/five dollar words.md

 Predicable: a characteristic which can be attributed to something.

+Promulgate: promote an idea or cause, make it widely known.

 Sophist: teacher of philosophy in ancient Greece.

 Soteriology: the study of the doctrines of salvation.